CloudplexPlatform/developer-community/kubernetes/deployment/labs/Deploy MySQL with Persistent Volume/persistent-volume.md

 #### Objective

-In this lab, you will learn how to how deploy a MySQL Container service with Kubernetes secret.
+In this lab, you will learn how to how deploy a MySQL server using Cloudplex integrated Docker-Hub which will be used to pull pre-build MySQL image and use Persistent Volume to store data.

 #### Cloud Provider